dginev/deprecated-CorTeX/MANUAL.md

              /foobar
                     /foobar.tex
  ```
    i.e. each corpus entry ```foo.tex``` needs to be in a subdirectory ```foo``` named after the main TeX source.
+The nesting of subdirectories could go arbitrarily deep.
+Larger corpora would need a deeper directory structure in order not to bog down the file system.
+As a rule of thumb, keeping directory contents at 2000 or less files/subdirectories is a good treshold.

- * "Entry setup" - working with a corpus of single TeX files is much more efficient than one of complex TeX bundles
+ * "Entry setup" - working with a corpus of single TeX files is much more efficient than one of complex TeX bundles, in terms of communication overhead.
+Complex setups require compression/extraction steps.
  * Overwrite - in case the import is interrupted, not specifying the overwrite option would continue from the last imported document.
 If specified, the import would start from scratch, completely erasing all current data, services and results associated with the corpus.

 ### Corpus reports